cors

 DangerouslyTolerateInsecureOrigins

-DangerouslyTolerateInsecureOrigins enables you to allow insecure origins (i.e. origins whose scheme is http), which are by default prohibited when credentialed access and/or some form of Private-Network Access is enabled.
+DangerouslyTolerateInsecureOrigins enables you to allow insecure origins (i.e. origins whose scheme is not https and whose host is neither localhost nor a loopback IP address), which are by default prohibited when credentialed access and/or some form of Private-Network Access is enabled.

 Be aware that allowing insecure origins exposes your clients to some active network attacks, as described by James Kettle in the talk he gave at AppSec EU 2017.